voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 ### Redemption

 Redemption is the process of applying vouchers or promotion tiers to the customer's order.
-Redemption checks if a voucher or promotion tier together with the applied validation rules are valid to the customer.
+Redemption checks if a voucher or promotion tier together with the applied validation rules is valid to the customer.
 Redemption checks up to 30 vouchers or promotion tiers.

 > 📘 Learn more
 > - [Redeem stackable discounts](ref:redeem-stacked-discounts) API reference